InformaticsMatters/sdf-format-support/test/README.md

 # Tests

 ## success/1
-A dummy file - replace with something that makes sense!
+A copy of the file in the min-apps-data-tier repo